6 reasons not to build a Data Lake

 2. Rules and responsibilities

 Many data lakes are used to store data related to privacy, which comes with its own set of rules and thus risks for your organization.
 Data about employees and customers, let alone patients or clients, are not subject to the same rules.
-That sounds obvious, but many organizations with a data lake don’t always know which data they’re collecting, and where it comes from and which risks and responsibilities come with them.
+That sounds obvious, but many organizations with a data lake don’t always know which data they’re collecting, where it comes from, and which risks and responsibilities come with them.

 Data streams into your data lake without a clear image of its contents, because you collect as much data as possible.
 On top of that, because there is no prioritization of raw data, it becomes more difficult to comply with all the laws and regulations.